abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

         style: secondary
   - section_id: services
     title: ''
-    subtitle: >-
-      We have a wealth of experience in these digital change themes.
-There's no one-size-fits-all and we'll always customise this to meet your needs.
+    subtitle: "We have a wealth of experience in these digital change themes.
+There's no one-size-fits-all and we'll always customise this to meet your needs.\_All of these can be tailored to as much or as little as you need."
     background: gray
     pricing_plans:
       - title: See what's next